 The Systemic Partnership Coach will be responsible for the following:

 Compensation & Benefits

 Buck Institute for Education has engaged Koya Leadership Partners to help in this hire.
 Please submit a compelling cover letter and resume to Erin Reedy at https://koya.refineapp.com/jobPosting/apply/816.

 About Buck Institute for Education

+Buck Institute for Education is an equal opportunity employer and strongly encourages applications from people of color, persons with disabilities, women, and LGBT applicants.
+They are a certified Marin County Green Business and a dog-friendly working environment.
 Buck Institute for Education’s (BIE) mission is to help teachers prepare students for successful lives using Project Based Learning (PBL) approaches.
 They achieve that by creating, gathering and sharing high-quality PBL instructional practices and products and by providing highly effective services to teachers, schools and districts.
-For more information, please visit WWW.BIE.ORG.
+For more information, please visit www.bie.org.